netdata/netdata/streaming/README.md

 # This is the default stream compression flag for an agent.

 [stream]
     enable compression = yes | no
 ```
 Enabling compression will allow to the Netdata agent to negotiate streaming compression with other Netdata agents.
-During the negotiation of streaming compression BOTH Netdata agents should support and enable compression in order to communicate over a compressed stream.
+During the negotiation of streaming compression both Netdata agents should support and enable compression in order to communicate over a compressed stream.
 If one of the Netdata agents doesn't support OR has compression disabled then the negotiation will result in an uncompressed stream.

 | Parent               | Stream compression | Child                |
 |----------------------|--------------------|----------------------|